Wild Love Preserve Overview

 Suite C100, Box 326

-Target demographics: collaboratively manage all facets of wild horse population in a new, inclusive, manner at home on native turf, with community support & benefit.
+Target demographics: collaboratively manage all facets of regional Challis wild horse population in a new, all-inclusive manner on home turf with community & stakeholder support & benefit.

 Direct beneficiaries per year: Native Challis wild horses, numerous species of threatened and endangered fishes, wildlife, and plants.
 Regional community of ranchers, locals, environmentalists.
 Wildlife research.
 Tax-payers.
 Native wild horses in other regions.
 Idaho State Tourism.